mjveilleux/pr-description.nvim/README.md

 ## Best Practices

-- use create-pr from kristijanusyk to automatically create PR
+- use [vim-create-pr](https://github.com/kristijanhusak/vim-create-pr) to automatically create PR
-- use lazygit.
+- use [lazygit](https://github.com/kdheepak/lazygit.nvim).
 This at least forces me to write better git messages which would look really nice in the PR Description when you are ready to request
 - This plugin forces me to be better at choosing what and when to commit.
 You don't want to have a messy git commit history (once you see it in the PR description)

 ## To Do
 - generalize comments to better cleanup discussion tags (only accounts for SQL comments currently)
+- I'm getting some weird errors with my buffers.
+If you try to run `:PRCreateDesc` again, it conflicts with the current buffer.

 ## License